Goguryeo–Yan Wars: Murong Huang's invasion of Goguryeo (342)

-In 342, after moving his capital to Longcheng, he considered his options between campaigning against the Yuwen or Goguryeo.
+In 342, after moving his capital to Longcheng, Murong Huang considered his options between campaigning against the Yuwen or Goguryeo.
 His half-brother, Murong Han advocated attacking Goguryeo first; he anticipated that Goguryeo would attack while they were away against the Yuwen, while the Yuwen were too dependent on their defences to launch an invasion in any situation.
 Murong Huang listened to his advice.

 In November or December 342, Murong Huang departed for Goguryeo with his army.
 There were two routes going into Goguryeo; the narrow and rough southern route, and the wide and flat northern route.
 Murong Han suggested that they take Goguryeo by surprise by leading the main force through the southern route, while a lesser force travel through the northern route to act as a decoy.
 Murong Huang agreed, so he led 40,000 soldiers through the south with his son, Murong Ba and Murong Han commanding the vanguard while his Chief Clerk, Wang Yu (王寓) led 15,000 troops through the north.

 As Murong Han had anticipated, Gogugwon garrisoned his brother, Go Mu (고무) on the northern route with 50,000 elite troops while he defended the southern route with weaker soldiers.
 Murong Ba and Murong Han were the first to arrive and fight Gogugwon at Mogjeo (목저; northwest of present-day Xinbin Manchu Autonomous County, Liaoning), followed by Murong Huang.
 The Yan general, Xianyu Liang, with a few cavalry, charged into the Goguryeo formation and caused disorder within their ranks.
 The main Yan force crushed Gogugwon's army, killing his general, Abulhwadoga (아불화도가).
 They then pursued the retreating Goguryeo soldiers and broke into their capital, Hwando.

 Gogugwon fled on horseback with his family to Dan-ung Valley (단웅곡; around the middle or upper reaches of the Yalu River).
 He was chased after by the Yan general, Muyu Ni (慕輿泥), who captured his mother, Lady Ju (주씨) and his wife before withdrawing.
 Meanwhile, Wang Yu was repelled by Go Mu on the northern route, though Murong Huang decided not to confront him.
 He sent messengers to Gogugwon asking him to surrender, but he refused and remained in hiding.
 Before leaving Hwando, Murong Huang ordered the palaces burnt and the walls destroyed.
 He dug out the body of Micheon, bringing it home with him along with treasures and more than 50,000 people as slaves.